Purpose of School

 According to FDA's 21 CFR 114 the definition of acidified foods means "low-acid foods to which acid(s) or acid food(s) are added; these foods may include, but are not limited to, beans, cucumbers, cabbage, artichokes, cauliflower, peppers, salsas, some sauces, and fish, singly or in any combination.
 They have a water activity (aw) greater than 0.85 and have a finished equilibrium pH of 4.6 or below".
 Exemptions would include acid foods, repacked acidified foods, fermented foods, carbonated beverages, jams, jellies, preserves, and refrigerated foods.

-This three-day school provides the practical application of the principles set forth by these regulations.
+This one-and-a-half-day school provides the practical application of the principles set forth by these regulations.
 These FDA regulations also apply to low-acid canned companion animal foods.
 This school DOES NOT satisfy retort processing requirements.
 Individuals requiring this certification should attend the Better Process Control School.
 This school is specifically designed for individuals with little or no food science or food safety background.
-The school includes hands-on basic training in laboratory techniques and skills.

 The course equips attendees with a scientific understanding of thermal processes and strategies of pathogen control, first and foremost clostridium botulinum.
 By law, each processor of these types of foods must operate with a trained supervisor on hand at all times.